-If following any implementation of additional SEND provision, improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments.
-The resulting outcomes of any assessments will help us to better address the student's needs.
-The student will be identified on the SEND register as 'SEN support' because Special Educational Provision is being given to support her learning.
+If following any implementation of additional SEND provision, improvements in progress are not seen, we will contact parents to discuss the way forward and review the Learning Passport, this may also include referral for external reviews/assessments.
+The resulting outcomes of any reviews/assessments will help us to better address the student's needs.

-In addition to this, parents of students with a statement of SEND/Education, Health and Care Plan will be invited to contribute to and attend an Annual Review meeting, which, wherever possible will also include other agencies involved with the student.
+In addition to this, parents of students with an Education, Health and Care Plan will be invited to contribute to and attend an Annual Review meeting, which, wherever possible will also include other agencies involved with the student.
 All information will be made accessible for parents.

-8 The arrangements for consulting young people with special educational needs about, and involving them in, their education
+9. The arrangements for consulting young people with SEND about, and involving them in, their education

-When a student has been identified as needing 'SEN support', the student will be consulted about and involved in the arrangements made for them.
+When a student has been identified as needing 'SEND support', the student will be consulted about and involved in the arrangements made for them.
 Student voice is also taken into account when evaluating the effectiveness of provision.
-Parents are likely to play a more significant role at the start of their time at Sydenham School with the young person taking more responsibility and acting with greater independence in later years.
+Parents are likely to play a more significant role at the start of a student's time at Sydenham School with the young person taking increased responsibility, contributing more and acting with greater independence in later years.

-9 The arrangements made by the governing body relating to the treatment of complaints from parents of students with special educational needs concerning the provision made at the school
+10. The arrangements made by the governing body relating to the treatment of complaints from parents of students with SEND concerning the provision made at the school